Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Model Formulation

-Figure \ref{fig:model_structure} illustrates an example of DDT-LCM with $K = 4$ classes.
-On the left is the backbone of a DDT tree capturing the relations between the dietary patterns.
-Classes 2 and 3 share more similar dietary patterns in items of major food groups 2 and 3, and are consequently positioned closer to one another, compared to class 1 which has less similarities.
-Multivariate binary responses on the right are realized through the LCM given the class probabilities and the regularized item response probabilities.

-In this paper, we call the covariance matrix, $\bSigma$, a ``tree-structured covariance matrix".
-Due to its one-to-one correspondence with an improper rooted binary tree, we may assess the distance between two DDT trees by the distance between the associated matrices (Section \ref{sec:simulation}).
-Supplement Section \ref{supp:sec:treecov_example} provides more discussion about $\bSigma$, and an example for a concrete illustration of how the covariance structure depends on the tree topology and branch lengths.
+Proposition \ref{prop:marginalleaf} states that the DDT prior leads to a marginal matrix Gaussian distribution on the logit-transformed patterns centered at the the origin.
+The between-item row covariance matrix is diagonal with entries $\sigma_g^2$ for all non-baseline categories of items in group $g$.
+The between-class column covariance matrix $\bSigma$ encodes the tree structure with entries being the branch time of the MRCA of two leaf nodes.
+In this paper, we call $\bSigma$ a ``tree-structured covariance matrix''.
+Due to its one-to-one correspondence with a rooted binary tree, we may assess the distance between two DDT trees by the distance between the associated matrices (e.g., Frobenius norm of matrix differences; see Section \ref{sec:simulation}).
+Supplement \ref{supp:sec:treecov_example} provides more discussion about $\bSigma$, and an example to illustrate how the covariance structure depends on the tree topology and branch times.